Annika Noelle

-Annika Noelle (born December 24, 1986), is an American actress and model best known for playing the role of Hope Logan in the soap The Bold and the Beautiful.
+Annika Noelle (born December 24, 1986) is an American actress and model.
+Since 2018, she has portrayed the role of Hope Logan on The Bold and the Beautiful.

-Biography
+Early life

-Annika Noelle was born in Boston, Massachusetts (United States).
+Annika Noelle was born in Boston, Massachusetts.
 Since she was a child she showed interest in the performing arts, so when she was older she left her hometown to move to Los Angeles and attend the School of Theater, Film, and Television at the University of California, Los Angeles.

 Career

-Annika Noelle completed her acting studies at the University of California, Los Angeles.
+Noelle completed her acting studies at the University of California, Los Angeles.
 And in 2011 she played the role of Suzanna Wayne in the television film Love's Christmas Journey directed by David S. Cass Sr. In the same year she starred in the short films Sea Sick directed by Patrick Brooks and Found directed by Anthony Bushman.
-Also in 2011 she participated in the music video Howlin' for You by The Black Keys and directed by Chris Marrs Piliero.
+Also in 2011, she participated in the music video "Howlin' for You" by The Black Keys and directed by Chris Marrs Piliero.
 In 2011 and 2012 she played the role of Sami Nelson in the series Venice: The Series.

-In 2014 she went on to play the role of Nick's Date in the film Jersey Boys directed by Clint Eastwood where she sang a live version of A Sunday Kind of Love.
+In 2014, she went on to play the role of Nick's Date in the film Jersey Boys directed by Clint Eastwood where she sang a live version of A Sunday Kind of Love.
 In 2015, she had a recurring role in Chasing Life (as Abbi / Intern).
 In the same year she played the role of Melissa Jennings in the film Evan's Crime directed by Sandy Tung.
 In 2017 she played the role of Aubrey in the film True to the Game directed by Preston A. Whitmore II.

-Since 2018 she has been chosen to play the role of Hope Logan in the soap opera The Bold and the Beautiful.
+Since 2018, she has portrayed the role of Hope Logan on the CBS soap opera The Bold and the Beautiful.
 In the following years, she participated in the game show Let's Make a Deal.
-That same year she was nominated at the Daytime Emmy Awards for Outstanding Supporting Actress in a Drama Series for the soap The Bold and the Beautiful.
+That same year she was nominated at the Daytime Emmy Awards for Outstanding Supporting Actress in a Drama Series for her role on The Bold and the Beautiful.

+Personal life

+In October 2021, Noelle revealed she had suffered two miscarriages in an essay for Glamour.
+In June 2023, she announced the relationship with her fiancé had ended.

+In February 2024, Noelle publicly revealed her relationship with John Patrick Amedori; that November, the couple announced their engagement.
+They married on October 5, 2025 in Agoura, California.